 Chatbots work by running the text you write through an algorithm to figure out what you want, before responding with an answer that’s based on your keywords.

 They can be used for pretty much everything – booking a train ticket, ordering a takeaway, getting help with a clothes delivery, and much more.
-And they can be found within most existing messaging sites, like Facebook Messanger, KIK, Line, Youtube or Instagram, and social commerce platforms.
+And they can be found within most existing messaging sites, like Facebook Messanger, KIK, Line, Youtube or Instagram, and social commerce or ecommerce platforms.

 There are two main levels of intelligence when it comes to chatbots: